Nitrile: From organic halides and cyanide salts

 Two salt metathesis reactions are popular for laboratory scale reactions.
 In the Kolbe nitrile synthesis, alkyl halides undergo nucleophilic aliphatic substitution with alkali metal cyanides.
 Aryl nitriles are prepared in the Rosenmund-von Braun synthesis.

+In general, metal cyanides combine with alkyl halides to give a mixture of the nitrile and the isonitrile, although appropriate choice of counterion and temperature can minimize the latter.
+An alkyl sulfate obviates the problem entirely, particularly in nonaqueous conditions (the Pelouze synthesis).

 Cyanohydrins

 The cyanohydrins are a special class of nitriles.
 Classically they result from the addition of alkali metal cyanides to aldehydes in the cyanohydrin reaction.
 Because of the polarity of the organic carbonyl, this reaction requires no catalyst, unlike the hydrocyanation of alkenes.
 O-Silyl cyanohydrins are generated by the addition trimethylsilyl cyanide in the presence of a catalyst (silylcyanation).
 Cyanohydrins are also prepared by transcyanohydrin reactions starting, for example, with acetone cyanohydrin as a source of HCN.

 Dehydration of amides

 Nitriles can be prepared by the dehydration of primary amides.
 Common reagents for this include phosphorus pentoxide (P2O_{5}) and thionyl chloride (SOCl2).
 In a related dehydration, secondary amides give nitriles by the von Braun amide degradation.
 In this case, one C-N bond is cleaved.